 Personally I was made aware by a colleague that the time I had done an internship with my employer could be counted towards my service time used to calculate my total vacation time.
 I then sent out a request to the humans resources department of my organisation and obtained an extra week of vacation one year earlier than if that internship time had not been counted!
 It is so important to be aware of those types of policies in order to take advantage of all the benefits offered by our employer.

-Furthermore, since we know ahead of time that we plan to do this in the near future, we can plan what this reduction of salaries would mean for us financially.
+Furthermore, since I know ahead of time that we plan to do this in the near future, I can plan what this reduction of salaries would mean for us financially.
 This is another advantage of living well below our means, since we do not spend the totalities of our salaries, we know that we can afford to have a three month sabbatical and that the impact will be a lower savings rate during those years.

 In short, there are plenty of ways to change your path towards achieving your financial goals without having to do so at the expense of the present.
 Some people choose to work longer, but work part-time or six months per year to spend the rest of the year traveling.
 The important thing is to know your options and identify what applies best to your career and according to your goals.